PandemiaProject/pandemia/README.md

 ### Output Data
 Output data are stored in a output directory.
 This is configured by the user in the reporters section of the scenario configuration.
-Output can include a csv file of the numbers infected with each strain, in each region each day, and plots in png format of infections and deaths.
+Output can include a csv file of the numbers infected with each strain, in each region each day, and plots in png format of infections and deaths over time.

 ## Requirements